What is an abandoned vehicle?

 How to check a vehicle's registration status

-Note that an expired registration label no longer means that the vehicle is unregistered.
+An expired registration label no longer means that a vehicle is unregistered.
 Since 1 January 2014, VicRoads does not issue or require registration labels to be placed on the windscreen of vehicles registered in Victoria.

 How to report an abandoned vehicle